datacontroller/docs.datacontroller.io/docs/dc-userguide.md

 This page shows a list of the changes you have submitted (that are not yet approved).

 ## Approvals
-This shows the list of changes that have been submitted to you (or your group) for approval.
+This shows the list of changes that have been submitted to you (or your groups) for approval.

 ## History
 View the list of changes to each table, who made the change, when, etc.

+## Functionality